Religious and Spiritual Concerns

 Victoria views mind/body and spiritual life as interrelated.
 She has experience discussing spiritual matters with Columbia students of various religious backgrounds, including some who need to be validated in their beliefs or find encouragement to reconnect with their religious community, and others who are conflicted about their religious beliefs or practices.
 She has experience with different meditation practices and integrates mindfulness into psychotherapy.

 Wardeh helps students utilize their spirituality in coping with grief and loss.
 She also has experience working with persons questioning beliefs as a result of living in regions with sectarianism.
 Wardeh enjoys working with students navigating their spirituality as they face struggles with existential questions, identity, and purpose.
+She can understand Arabic at a basic level.

 Adam has experience incorporating spirituality into therapy and has worked with people from a variety of religious and spiritual backgrounds.
 Adam works with individuals to help make meaning of difficult existential questions such as questioning a higher power, issues related to life/death, grappling with multiple identifies that may be in conflict with one’s religious/spiritual beliefs, and finding one’s life purpose.
 His dissertation focused on implementing customized rituals in coping with losses.
 Adam frequently incorporates mindfulness and meditation into his work.